-From quick and easy daytime ceremonies to glam evening weddings, rest assured that planning will be a breeze.
-However, planning your big day requires insiders’ knowledge on the venue itself.
-Having photographed many weddings in this gorgeous building, we can help you figure out how to get married in San Francisco City Hall.
+Having photographed many weddings in this gorgeous building, we can help you figure out how to get married in San Francisco City Hall more efficiently.

-- How do you plan a courthouse wedding?
+- How do you plan a City Hall wedding?

-- What do you need to get married at the courthouse?
+- What do you need to get married at the City Hall?

-- Do I need an appointment to get married at the courthouse?
+- Do I need an appointment to get married at the City Hall?

 - Which location inside City Hall to choose?